SaltaIT/eyp-redis/README.md

 ## Usage

-class redis, by default, installs redis and disables the default redis service:
+class **redis**, by default, installs redis and disables the default redis service:

 ```puppet
 class { 'redis': }
 ```

-using redis::instance you can create as many instances as needed on a sigle host:
+using **redis::instance** you can create as many instances as needed on a sigle host:

 ```puppet
 redis::instance { '6666':